 It may not always be the case however, that introverts are constantly attempting to avoid social interaction.

-It’s entirely possible they would rather have the opportunity to converse, especially have a conversation with those who can provide satisfaction, or insightful information.
+To connect and have a conversation with someone who can provide more satisfaction, or insightful information.

-They might be new to the neighbourhood, alone on a business trip, or just wanting to sip their coffee in peace.
+They might also be new to the neighbourhood, alone on a business trip, or just wanting to sip their coffee in peace.

 The Cool Hip Factor